AndrewCarterUK/andrewcarteruk.github.io/_drafts/beating-the-bookmakers-with-tensorflow.md

-  'odds-home': 1.6, # Decimal odds from Bet365 on a home team win 'odds-draw': 4.8, # Decimal odds from Bet365 on a draw 'odds-away': 6.0, # Decimal odds from Bet365 on an away team win 'home-win': 3, # Number of wins by the home team in the last 5 games 'home-lose': 1, # Number of losses by the home team in the last 5 games 'home-draw': 1, # Number of draws by the home team in the last 5 games 'home-goals': 8, # Number of goals scored by the home team in the last 5 games 'home-goals-conceeded': 6, # Number of goals conceeded by the home team in the last 5 games 'home-shots': 68, # Number of shots made by the home team in the last 5 games 'home-shots-conceeded': 53, # Number of shots conceeded by the home team in the last 5 games 'home-shots-accuracy': 0.43, # Accuracy (% shots on target) by the home team in the last 5 games 'home-shots-accuracy-conceeded': 0.56, # Accuracy (% shots on target) by other teams against the home team in the last 5 games
-  'away-win': 2, # Number of wins by the away team in the last 5 games 'away-lose': 1, # Number of losses by the away team in the last 5 games 'away-draw': 2, # Number of draws by the away team in the last 5 games 'away-goals': 8, # Number of goals scored by the away team in the last 5 games 'away-goals-conceeded': 6, # Number of goals conceeded by the away team in the last 5 games 'away-shots': 68, # Number of shots made by the away team in the last 5 games 'away-shots-conceeded': 53, # Number of shots conceeded by the away team in the last 5 games 'away-shots-accuracy': 0.43, # Accuracy (% shots on target) by the away team in the last 5 games 'away-shots-accuracy-conceeded': 0.56, # Accuracy (% shots on target) by other teams against the away team in the last 5 games
+  'odds-home': 1.6, # Decimal odds from Bet365 on a home team win 'odds-draw': 4.8, # Decimal odds from Bet365 on a draw 'odds-away': 6.0, # Decimal odds from Bet365 on an away team win 'home-wins': 3, # Number of wins by the home team in the last 10 games 'home-draws': 1, # Number of draws by the home team in the last 10 games 'home-losses': 1, # Number of losses by the home team in the last 10 games 'home-goals': 8, # Number of goals scored by the home team in the last 10 games 'home-opposition-goals': 6, # Number of goals scored against the home team in the last 10 games 'home-shots': 68, # Number of shots made by the home team in the last 10 games 'home-shots-on-target': 53, # Number of shots on target made by the home team in the last 10 games 'home-opposition-shots': 0.43, # Number of shots made against the home team in the last 10 games 'home-opposition-shots-on-target': 0.56, # Number of shots on target made against the home team in the last 10 games 'away-wins': 3, # Number of wins by the away team in the last 10 games 'away-draws': 1, # Number of draws by the away team in the last 10 games 'away-losses': 1, # Number of losses by the away team in the last 10 games 'away-goals': 8, # Number of goals scored by the away team in the last 10 games 'away-opposition-goals': 6, # Number of goals scored against the away team in the last 10 games 'away-shots': 68, # Number of shots made by the away team in the last 10 games 'away-shots-on-target': 53, # Number of shots on target made by the away team in the last 10 games 'away-opposition-shots': 0.43, # Number of shots made against the away team in the last 10 games 'away-opposition-shots-on-target': 0.56, # Number of shots on target made against the away team in the last 10 games ]}
-]}
 ```